Knights of the Round Table: Lac

 According to Erec et Enide, King Lac dies of old age and his son Erec is made ruler of Lac's kingdom by King Arthur.
-That kingdom is variably known as Estre-Gales (probably "Outer Wales", possibly Strathclyde or Striguil) with the capital Carrant or Carnant (possibly a Brittonic form of Nantes), Destrigales in Hartmann von Aue's version, Greater Orkney (Orcanie la Grant) in the Vulgate Cycle, and Black Isles in Palamedes.
+That kingdom is variably known as Estregalles ("Outer Wales", possibly Strathclyde or Striguil) with the capital Carrant or Carnant (possibly a Brittonic form of Nantes), Destrigales in Hartmann von Aue's version, Greater Orkney (Orcanie la Grant) in the Vulgate Cycle, and Black Isles in Palamedes.
 In his redefinition in the Post-Vulgate Cycle, King Lac is son of Canan, a commoner-born Greek king.
 The Post-Vulgate Quest of the Holy Grail tells of Lac's poisoning by the sons of his brother, King Dirac, and the young Erec's exile from their kingdom of Saloliqui to Britain following Lac's murder.
 Here, King Lac's wife (Erec's mother) was the sorceress Crisea (Ocise), the sister of Pelles the Fisher King.

 Besides Erec, King Lac's children include a daughter, who appears unnamed in Chrétien's Perceval but is called Jeschute in Parzival.
 Lac's other sons include Brandelis in Palamedes and in I Due Tristani, and Cligés in the First Continuation of Perceval, who both become Knights of the Round Table in their respective stories.
-He is, however, entirely unrelated to neither Lancelot du Lac (meaning "of the Lake") nor to King Lot whose name is written as "Lac" in some Portuguese texts.
+He is, however, unrelated to neither Lancelot du Lac (meaning "of the Lake") nor to King Lot whose name is written as "Lac" in some Portuguese texts.